 Since childhood, most of us have been taught that sweets can cause cavities.
 However, the reality is a bit more complex than that.

-These carbohydrates (sugar) iattack your tooth's enamel with acid.
-Which leads to cavities and tooth decay.
+These carbohydrates (sugar) attack your tooth's enamel with acid, which leads to cavities and tooth decay.

 How Foods Attack Your Teeth